RomanNahryshko/refurbish/documentation/docs/tech-docs-future/device-refurbishing-report.md

 - Counting method: We’ll count completed repair jobs (not unique devices).
 Rationale: one device may have multiple different repairs by different technicians; jobs better reflect effort.
 - “Device repaired by technician” means the technician completed at least one repair job on that device within the range.
 - No CSV export in v1; on-screen view only.
-- Role access: Admin, General Manager, Operations Manager.
+- Role access: Admin, General Manager, Operations Manager (not visible to Technicians).

 ## Edge Cases